 Often overlooked and underrated.

-That’s been the Marcus Epps story up until this point in his career.
+That’s been the Marcus Epps story up to this point in his career.

 “I’ve always been the underdog, I’ve always been overlooked,” Epps recently told Eagles Insider Dave Spadaro.